Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane: Missing Proofs

 Again, note that if no intersections can leave the beach curve between events in $\Set{\bar{Q}}$, then also no beach ellipse segment can become inactive then.
 Moreover, no segments become inactive during a site event, since we only insert two intersections consecutively on the beach curve there.
 As a result, we obtain the following lemma, which is the hyperbolic equivalent of~\cite[Lemma 7.7]{bcko-cg-08} in the Euclidean sweep line approach.

 \begin{lemma} The only way in which an active beach ellipse segment can become inactive is through a circle event. \end{lemma}

-\subsection{Voronoi Vertices}
+\subsubsection{Voronoi Vertices}

 It remains to prove that all Voronoi vertices are actually found by means of circle events.
-To simplify this proof, we make the assumption that at most three sites are incident to a Voronoi vertex $V \in \Set{V}$, meaning no more than three sites lie on its witness circle.
-If this assumption does not hold, the algorithm may produce duplicate Voronoi vertices, which need to be merged in a post-processing step.
 The following lemma is the analog of~\cite[Lemma 7.8]{bcko-cg-08} in the Euclidean version.
+To simplify the following proof, we assume that at most three sites are incident to a Voronoi vertex $V$.
+If this does not hold, the algorithm may produce duplicate Voronoi vertices, which need to be merged in a post-processing step.